k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_Fabric_Web_Studio_v2-1/Installation.md

    - Please note that persistent files created by Fabric Web Studio and the database instance you install will store their data in your installation directory's "persistent-data" folder (e.g., K2view/Studio/persistent-data).
 Your Fabric Space's data is stored in the persistent-data/spacename directory.
 The respective space's directory will contain data if you create multiple spaces.
    - The location of the persistent data directory is configured in the `.env` file and set by default to be in the Fabric Web Studio installation directory.

+4. Command Line Options
+   Please refer to the <a href="/articles/98_installation_and_upgrade/Install_Fabric_Web_Studio_v2-1/Operating.md">k2space.sh command options</a> topic to learn about overrides and settings.

-4. Running on Microsoft Windows
+5. Running on Microsoft Windows
    - You need to use a Windows Subsystem for Linux (WSL) and a Linux distribution-mounted file system for the installation to avoid slow performance issues.
 Please refer to the <a href="/articles/98_installation_and_upgrade/Install_Fabric_Web_Studio_v2-1/6-Docker-Compose.md">Docker and Docker Compose Installation</a> topic.

 ## Installation